alejandro61299/Minimaps_Personal_Research/docs/index.md

 ### Minimap types

+Mini maps can be classified by many of their attributes as their perspective (Orthogonal, Isometric, 3D ...) or their type of interaction but the two most common types are:
 - **Whole world**
 This mini map type functions as a miniaturized world map.
 We can see them in Sports, Racing ,MOBA or Strategy games.
 In some cases they have a rectangle representing the area of the camera with which you can interact by dragging the mouse.